1 dead in Boksburg multi-vehicle collision

 Emergency services say 15 people in total were affected and two are in a critical condition.

-JOHANNESBURG - A person has died after a collision involving three vehicles and a bakkie occurred on Saturday afternoon at the corner of Jubilee Street and Leeuwpoort St in Boksburg.
+JOHANNESBURG - One person has died after a collision involving three vehicles and a bakkie occurred on Saturday afternoon at the corner of Jubilee Street and Leeuwpoort Street in Boksburg.

 Disaster management and emergency services' Dine Jones says 15 people in total were affected and two are in a critical condition.